LLEENX/LLEENX/README.md

 # Greetings 👋

-My name is Rifal Ariya Yusuftrian, im a informatics engineering student in University Muhamadiyah Ponorogo
+My name is Rifal Ariya Yusuftrian, im a undergraduate informatics engineering student.
+Im very excited about Machine Learning stuff and how this potential tech on the future

 <p align="left">
 <a href="https://github.com/LLEENX">